Mahin556/git/git-workflow.md

 * **GitLab Flow** → Adds environment-based deployment flows.
 * **Bitbucket Flow** → Similar to GitHub but with additional CI/CD features.

+Here’s a clear, structured breakdown of GitHub Flow so you can understand it deeply and use it in real projects:

+1. Create a Branch

+Always keep main (or master) stable and deployable.

+New work = create a branch from main.

+Branch naming should be descriptive (e.g., feat/login-page, bugfix/navbar-crash).

+Command:

+git checkout -b feat/login-page main

+2. Make Commits

+Do your work on the new branch.

+Commit frequently with clear messages that explain what changed and why.

+Example:

+git add .
+git commit -m "feat: add login page with form validation"

+3. Open a Pull Request (PR)

+When the branch is ready, push it to GitHub:

+git push origin feat/login-page

+On GitHub, open a Pull Request (PR) from your branch → main.

+PRs are like “please review my work” requests.

+Add context in the description: what problem does it solve, what changes were made.

+4. Review

+Team members (or you, if solo) review the PR.

+Feedback may suggest improvements.

+You can keep pushing commits to the same branch → they automatically appear in the PR.

+This keeps discussion + code changes in one place.

+5. Deploy for Testing

+Before merging, test the branch in a staging/test environment.

+GitHub + CI/CD tools (like GitHub Actions, Jenkins) can deploy automatically.

+If problems appear → roll back by redeploying main.

+6. Merge

+After review + testing, merge the branch into main.

+Commands (if not using GitHub UI):

+git checkout main
+git pull origin main   # update git merge feat/login-page git push origin main

+The PR will now be closed, but its history is kept for reference.

+✅ Benefits of GitHub Flow

+Keeps main always stable.

+Encourages collaboration and review.

+Easy to test and rollback.

+Clear history of what changed, why, and by whom.

+👉 Think of it like this:
+Branch → Commit → Pull Request → Review → Test → Merge.